NathanGrenier/SOEN-357-Mini/_posts/2025-02-20-design-process.md

 **One key takeaway?** Even small tweaks, like swapping medical jargon for plain language, dramatically improved usability for older adults.

 # Reflection
 Designing the Health Companion Super App taught me how deeply user insights can transform a product, and how humbling it is to realize your first draft is never the final answer.
-Here’s what I learned along the way.
+Here's what I learned along the way.

 ## Learning from Real Users
 Through interviews, surveys, and focus groups, I discovered just how varied user needs could be.
 For example: